JJMats/programming_a_real_self_driving_car/README.md

 The first subsystem to implement was the Planning subsystem.
 It consists of the Waypoint Loader and the Waypoint Updater nodes.

 #### Waypoint Loader

 The Waypoint Loader node (*/waypoint_loader*) loads the initial waypoints for the track that the vehicle will be tested on.
 These waypoints contain information about the target pose of the vehicle (x, y, and heading) and the target velocity.

 <img src="imgs/sim_start.png" width="600" alt="Simulator Start">

 #### Waypoint Updater

-The Waypoint Updater node (*/waypoint_updater*) is responsible for adjusting the longitudinal velocity component of the waypoints to account for acceleration and deceleration events.
+The Waypoint Updater node (*/waypoint_updater*) is responsible for adjusting the longitudinal velocity component of the waypoints to account for deceleration events.
 These events are determined by the Control and Perception subsystems.

+As braking events are demanded when a RED traffic light is detected, the function implemented in this node starts by calculating the distance of each waypoint from the vehicle to the target stop line for the traffic light.
+Then, the time required to decelerate to a complete stop is calculated based upon the maximum deceleration rate configured for limiting jerk and passenger discomfort.
+Finally, the target velocity under braking is calculated and applied to each waypoint.
+This allows for a linear adaptive braking function that can scale with vehicle velocity.

 <img src="imgs/sim_run.png" width="600" alt="Simulator Waypoints">